hyunjin-nam/homepage-vuepress/portfolio/journal/post-2.md

 ## 1. SNÖ
 ![](/upload/icecream/icecream3.jpg)

 My favourite ice-cream place in Stockholm.
 There is a great selection of flavours with unique combinations such as the combination of vanilla, banana, and cola.
 Usually, there is a long queue to buy this ice cream.
-I think the best part of this place is their waffle corn👌 Very much soft and sweet that will refresh your mouth even after finishing your ice-cream.
-I would like to recommend you to try this place with waffle corn and walk around the park that is right in front of this store 🙆🏻‍!
+I think the best part of this place is their waffle cone👌 Very much soft and sweet that will refresh your mouth even after finishing your ice-cream.
+I would like to recommend you to try this place with waffle cone and walk around the park that is right in front of this store 🙆🏻‍!

 <iframe width=100% height="300"  frameborder="0" style="border:0" src="https://www.google.com/maps/embed/v1/place?q=place_id:ChIJWQUai3qdX0YRrvJVHqTN9AM&key=AIzaSyD3Miatf370bzoV9-KeUxODyp2hmCC_foY" allowfullscreen></iframe>